-Powered by a range of technologies and with IoT and AI (specifically machine learning) as enablers and driving forces digital twins are among others found in industrial markets such as oil & gas, in smart buildings and of course in the smart factory of Industry 4.0.
+Powered by a range of technologies and with the Internet of Things and artificial intelligence (specifically machine learning) as enablers and driving forces digital twins are among others found in industrial markets such as oil & gas, in smart buildings and in the smart factory of Industry 4.0.

 Digital twins are poised to play an important role in the digital transformation of healthcare, on multiple levels.
-In healthcare facilities, for instance, digital twins are increasingly deployed to make use of ever more data from ample systems, sources and assets through using AI.
+In healthcare facilities and hospitals, for instance, digital twins are increasingly deployed to make use of ever more data from ample systems, sources and assets through using AI.